Ch3ri0ur/PirateDoc/docs/Pirate-Flag/30-flag-implementation.md

 ### Sourcing the data

-When this component is created and when the config options from the change
+When this component is created or when the configuration changes  when the config options from the change

-Instead of a centralized component sourcing all the necessary data for all components here the graph component itself registers for the SSE-Stream on "/stream".
+Instead of a centralized component sourcing all the necessary data for all components, here the graph component itself registers for the SSE-Stream on "/stream".
     generate dynamic data structure based on config Strings/char not implemented. put in queue